nnu-dta/Vision2slope/readme.md

 - **Segment-level Slope Estimation**: Analyzes the slope over larger road segments to provide a comprehensive understanding of road gradients and relief.

+## Usage
+Please refer to the [Tutorial](examples/Vision2Slope_Tutorial.ipynb) or [Script](examples/example.py) for detailed instructions on how to use Vision2Slope for slope estimation from street view images.

 ## Results

 The pipeline generates detailed slope analysis results, including visualizations of slope distributions and numerical slope values for both point-level and segment-level analyses.